wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 ![Custom Attestation with NTT diagram](/images/learn/messaging/messaging-2.webp)

 The verifier performs checks based on predefined criteria and issues approval for transactions that meet these requirements.
-This approval is incorporated into the Wormhole message, ensuring that only transactions verified by both the Wormhole Guardian network and the additional verifier are processed. model incorporates an extra verifier(s) into the bridging process, enhancing security and providing an added assurance of transaction integrity.
+This approval is incorporated into the Wormhole message, ensuring that only transactions verified by both the Wormhole Guardian Network and the additional verifier are processed. model incorporates an extra verifier(s) into the bridging process, enhancing security and providing an added assurance of transaction integrity.

 For more details, to collaborate or see examples of custom transceivers, contact Wormhole contributors.